-- Resolution A resolution adopted by the governing entity of the Applicant authorizing the full application, committing all funds required to complete the proposed project, committing to a minimum of the specific matching funds proposed by Applicant in the Pre-application, and acceptance of agreement terms. - Approvals to cross a public highway or a public utility right-of-way (if applicable) - Property Boundary Map This map shall depict the official boundary, as committed to by the Applicant, that shall be considered the Project Site.
+- Resolution A resolution adopted by the governing entity of the Applicant authorizing the full application, committing all funds required to complete the proposed project, committing to a minimum of the specific matching funds proposed by Applicant in the Pre-application, keeping trail open for a minimum of 25 years, and acceptance of agreement terms. - Approvals to cross a public highway or a public utility right-of-way (if applicable) - Property Boundary Map This map shall depict the official boundary, as committed to by the Applicant, that shall be considered the Project Site.
 All RTP funded elements must reside within the Property Boundary Map.
 It should include the boundaries of the area of potential effect and projects of all funded elements.
 For acquisitions, it is the entire parcel(s) receiving RTP funding. - Detailed Site Plan/Conceptual Plan This may be an artist's or engineer's rendering and visual representation of the proposed project.
 All elements receiving RTP funding should be conspicuously identifiable on the plan.
 If any included elements would not be part of a RTP grant, they should be labeled as such.
 Any prominent features, such as rivers, streams, roads, densely forested areas, etc., should also be represented.
-Be sure to include: - Site plans (before and after), - o Project plans, and - o Elevations. - Detailed Project Budget This budget shall include all items depicted in the Cost Estimate submitted during the Pre-application stage, although a higher level of detail is required.
+Be sure to include: - Site plans (before and after), - o Project plans, and - Elevations. - Detailed Project Budget This budget shall include all items depicted in the Cost Estimate submitted during the Pre-application stage, although a higher level of detail is required.
 It should show units of measure/piece count estimates, cost per unit, proper names of materials, etc. Only items and values depicted on this budget will be considered for reimbursement.

 Note: This is a downloadable template found in the application portal.
 This specific form must be completed and uploaded into the application portal.
-Other budget forms can be included as additional details, but this form must be included. - Project Description and Plans This is a detailed narrative describing the entire scope of the project, including location, acreage, purpose, need, and all RTP funded project elements. - Project Implementation Schedule A schedule outlining the timeline and occurrence of each major project milestone, no greater than 24 months.
+Other budget forms can be included as additional details, but this form must be included.

+- Project Description and Plans This is a detailed narrative describing the entire scope of the project, including location, acreage, purpose, need, and all RTP funded project elements. - Project Implementation Schedule A schedule outlining the timeline and occurrence of each major project milestone, no greater than 24 months.

-• Environmental Review documents - These documents and required environmental screenings are required for RTP funding.
+- Environmental Review documents These documents and required environmental screenings are required for RTP funding.
 The environmental review ensures that the proper due diligence is invested in ensuring that the impact upon any site as a result of an RTP project is in accordance with RTP guidelines.
-A list of required environmental documents and reviews is referenced in Section 3.6 of this manual.
+A list of required environmental documents and reviews is referenced in Section 3.6 of this manual. - Categorical Exclusion (CE) Form- this document provides a comprehensive summary of the trail project, intended to streamline all environmental reviews and ensure adherence to commitments during project completion.
+The Form necessitates signatures from the Project Sponsor, the Georgia Department of Natural Resources (GADNR), and the Federal Highway Administration (FHWA), thereby establishing an official agreement to the terms outlined therein.
+Detailed instructions and the Form itself are accessible on the GADNR website.